EN 16931 Standard Germany: Format, Example & Specification

 • Allows national adaptations like Germany’s XRechnung and ZUGFeRD formats..

-• EN 16931 enables automation, faster processing, reduced errors, and easier VAT compliance under EU’s digital tax reforms.
+• EN 16931 enables automation, faster processing, reduced errors, and easier VAT compliance under the EU’s digital tax reforms.

-What is EN 16931 Standard in Germany?
+What is the EN 16931 Standard in Germany?

-EN 16931 standard establishes the required and optional elements of an invoice that must be contained in an electronic invoice.
-These involve supplier and buyer information, invoice number, tax and line items and payment instructions.
-It aims in ensuring that e-invoices are compatible with the EU so that an invoice issued in one country would be processed in another through the machine without manual modifications.
+EN 16931 is like a “universal language” for electronic invoices across Europe.
+The EN 16931 standard establishes the required and optional elements of an invoice that must be contained in an electronic invoice.
+These involve supplier and buyer information, invoice number, tax, line items and payment instructions.
+It aims to ensure that e-invoices are compatible with the EU, so that an invoice issued in one country can be processed in another through the machine without manual modifications.

+Imagine you and your supplier speak different languages, your accounting system says “Invoice Date,” theirs says “Billing Date.”
 EN 16931 steps in and says: “Let’s all agree to call it Invoice Issue Date, and here’s how it must be written and structured in the file.”

-So instead of everyone creating their own way of listing invoice details, EN 16931 defines a standardized set of data fields and meanings like the sender’s name, buyer’s VAT number, invoice number, prices, taxes, and payment details so that every computer system across the EU can read and understand it without confusion.
+So instead of everyone creating their own way of listing invoice details, EN 16931 defines a standardised set of data fields and meanings like the sender’s name, buyer’s VAT number, invoice number, prices, taxes, and payment details so that every computer system across the EU can read and understand it without confusion.

 EU & German E-Invoicing Mandate for Structured Data